AlexandreFenyo/net-monitor/README.md

 ### view

-A view is a net-monitor JavaScript object that associates a chart to a data set.
+A view is a net-monitor JavaScript object that associates a chart to a part of a data set.
+The data set

 ### manager